chemprop/chemprop/.github/ISSUE_TEMPLATE/v2_question.md

 ---
-name: Question
+name: v2 Question
-about: Have a question about how to use Chemprop?
+about: Have a question about how to use Chemprop v2?
-title: "[QUESTION]: "
+title: "[v2 QUESTION]: "
 labels: question
 assignees: ''